Home

 Audio

-All sounds are synthesized - short sine and triangle bursts, fast attack, exponential decay.
+All sounds are synthesized, short sine and triangle bursts, fast attack, exponential decay.
 A soft low pop on scrub start, a snappy double-hit on clear, a muted thud for a missed erase.
 Restore has no sound.
-Silence communicates undo better than any tone could.
+Silence communicates undo better than any tone.

 Edge Cases

-Five edge cases were defined and handled explicitly - each one a place where a careless implementation would break trust with the user.
+Five cases were defined and handled explicitly.
+Each one is a place where a sloppy implementation would break the user's trust in the gesture.

 Prototype

-The prototype is fully functional - built in HTML, JS, and Web APIs.
-Try it below.
+Built in HTML, JS, and Web APIs.
 Focus the field first, then drag across it to erase.

 Live prototype - try it